 The Hybrid Fiber Coax (HFC) network architecture of Telenet, displayed on the figure above, is built on a tree and branch structure where signals are transmitted via both fiber and coax cables throughout the network.
-The length of the coax cables equals 54,000 km, while the fiber network consists of 11,500 km fiber cables.
+The length of the coax cables equals 54,432km, while the fiber network consists of 12,340km fiber cables.
 The HFC network is a mix of the owned network by Telenet and the network controlled and maintained by Fluvius (former Interkabel).
 The network is up- and downstream capable, hence interactive services are possible.
 The sections below describe the design of both Core (2.1.) and Access (2.2. and 2.3.) networks, which form the two main building blocks of the cost allocation model.
 It is important to understand that Telenet operates, next to the HFC network, also a mobile network, which is not displayed in figure 1 above and out of the scope of this report.
-The report also only captures the Belgian footprint and abstracts from the installed network in Luxembourg (as these network costs were still applicable for FY 2019).
+The report also only captures the Belgian footprint and abstracts from the installed network in Luxembourg (as these network costs were only applicable up to March 2020).